Blaschke's problem for timelike surfaces in pseudo-Riemannian space forms: Introduction

-\textbf{Theorem A} \begin{itshape} The non-trivial solution to the Blaschke¡¯s problem of timelike surfaces is either a pair of timelike isothermic surfaces forming Darboux transform to each other, or a pair of dual timelike S-Willmore surfaces with their common mean curvature spheres. \end{itshape}\\
+\textbf{Theorem A} \begin{itshape} The non-trivial solution to the Blaschke's problem of timelike surfaces is either a pair of timelike isothermic surfaces forming Darboux transform to each other, or a pair of dual timelike S-Willmore surfaces with their common mean curvature spheres. \end{itshape}\\

 We also give a characteristic of timelike isothermic Willmore surfaces in $Q^3_1$ as follows, which is similar to the classical results of Thomsen \cite{Thomsen}:\\

 \textbf{Theorem B} \begin{itshape} Any timelike isothermic Willmore surface in $Q^3_1$ is conformally equivalent to a timelike minimal surface in some 3-dimensional Lorentzian space form $R^3_1$, $S^3_1$ or $H^3_1$. \end{itshape}\\